D3DEnergetic/FIDASIM/docs/user-guide/01_getting_started/01_install.md

 ```
 Good job!
 You installed FIDASIM!
 But wait there's more.

-##Generating Custom Atomic Tables
+##Generating Atomic Tables
-Calculating reaction rates on the fly is time consuming so FIDASIM pre-computes them to save time.
+Calculating reaction rates on the fly is time consuming so we need to pre-compute them to save time.
-FIDASIM comes with atomic tables (`tables/atomic_tables.h5`) that should be appropriate for most use cases (See the file `tables/default_settings.dat` for the specific table settings.)
+The following code snippit will generate the atomic tables using the default settings.
-However, it may be necessary to generate custom atomic tables.
+The default settings should be appropriate for most use cases, however, it may be necessary to generate custom atomic tables.
-For instance, the default tables are calculated assuming the main impurity is Carbon₆ so it would inappropriate to use the default tables if your main impurity is Boron₅.

-To generate custom atomic tables first edit the `tables/default_settings.dat` file with the desired settings and then run
+In that case edit the file `tables/default_settings.dat` before running the following command

 ```bash
 make atomic_tables
 ```